zeusta/Docs/extensions/Magento 1 Extensions/Reward Point Plus Ultimate Edition.md

 To get information for this configuration, click on the Register to Facebook link.
 You will be navigated to the **My App** page on Facebook.
 To create a new app, heat the **Add a New App** button in the right corner or choose your available app.
 After that, you will see your app information as below:

 ![](https://github.com/Magestore/Docs/blob/master/extensions/Magento%201%20Extensions/image_Reward%20Points%20Plus%20Ultimate%20Edition/image177.png?raw=true)

+Get the information of App ID and App Secret to fill in the corresponding fields in backend.

 #### Behavior Plugin Configuration